coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 You instantly deliver a massive assault on the thought pathways of any one creature, dealing 1d10 points of damage to it.

-**Augment:** For every additional power point you spend, this power's damage increases by 1d10 points.
-For each extra 2d10 points of damage, this power's save DC increases by 1.
+**Augment:** For every additional power point you spend, this power’s damage increases by 1d10 points.
+For each extra 2d10 points of damage, this power’s save DC increases by 1.

 ## Mind Trap